Email nurturing overview

 • Refine audience criteria based on results

-• Add new flows for different segments
+• Add new workflows for different segments

 This is ongoing work as long as you’re using nurturing.

-Entering a Flow
+Entering a workflow

-Contacts enter a flow when:
+Contacts enter a workflow when:

 1. They’re recycled (either manually or through auto-recycle)

-2. They match the flow’s audience criteria
+2. They match the workflow’s audience criteria

-3. The flow is active
+3. The workflow is active

-Moving Through the Flow
+Moving through the workflow

 • Step 1 might send immediately (or after a short delay)